 Disrespectful?
 Perhaps.
 But despite a generous coat of irreverent humour, this isn’t an exercise in malice.
 On the contrary, as Richard T Kelly recently observed

 …all fiction begins in empathy, and a politician is a complex human creature, just like you and me.

 Even one that has been transformed into a bird of prey.

-The Iron Bird is available in paperback, but perhaps in this instance it’s the ebook that has the edge, because it contains a series of links allowing you to explore the allegorical interpretation of the novel.
+Although The Iron Bird is available in paperback, perhaps the ebook has the edge, because it contains a series of links allowing you to explore the allegory.
 Some of these lead to secret pages, hidden deep in the coding of this site.
-Others reach out across the Internet and curate its content.
+Others reach out across the internet and curate its content.
 Each has been chosen to add something meaningful to the reading experience.
 And sometimes raise a smile.

-For example, in one scene in the novel set in 2010, Baroness Thatcher is under the delusion that Cameron is planning to offer her a role in his Cabinet – a chance to finish the ‘great work’ she started back in the 1980s.
-“Yes, that’s right, dear,” she says, struggling to suppress her excitement.
-“The Mummy Returns.”
+For example, in one episode in the novel, Baroness Thatcher is under the delusion that Cameron intends to offer her a role in his Cabinet – a chance to finish the ‘great work’ she started.
+“Yes, that’s right, dear,” she says, struggling to suppress her excitement, “The Mummy Returns.”
 This is the link: